 Option 2: support to reuse reserved bits in DCI, e.g. NDI bit in the disabled TB

 Option 3: support dynamic indication by DMRS entries whereas each subset of entries in the table is associated with each individual URLLC scheme

+Option 4: Reuse the RRC signaling used to indicate the repetition/slot number of scheme 4

 Please comment the necessity and preferred changes.
 We will continue discussing and consolidating this proposal by offline.